 2. Provide Special Benefits For Direct Booking

-This method is to create an awareness to travellers by giving them an impression that booking through official hotel website will have something different compare to booking through OTA.
-Besides that, a guest who stayed at your hotel who received this the perks will leave positive comments on social media which will again influence other web users to book through the official website.
+This method is to create an awareness to travellers by giving them an impression that booking through official hotel websites will have something different compare to booking through OTA.
+Besides that, a guest who stayed at your hotel who received the perks will leave positive blog.mysoftinn.com/…/7-ways-to-boost-hotel-direct-online-booking-in-2017comments on social media which will again influence other web users to book through the official website.

 Read More on the guide for hotels to bring direct booking through the hotel website.